mahadevan1994/ReferralPODBackEnd/README.md

 2) Start the application by running the Application.java.
 3) Launch the application using the URL http://localhost:8081.
 4) Click on Login.
 Then click on "Register now!" link.
 5) Register yourself by filling Name, email and password.
 Click on "OK".
-You will land on the "Account" page.
-6) Search a URL like http://localhost:8081/rg/<verification_code> in the server console.
-Hit the URL in the browser to finish the verification process.
-You will get the "Congratulation!" message upon successful verification.
+6) You will get the "Congratulation!" message upon successful registration.
 7) Click on "OK".
 Log out.
 Then log in again using the user name and password.